Reitmania/reitmania.github.io/_pages/about.md

 ---
 I am research fellow in Bernhard Jung's group at the TU Bergakademie Freiberg, Chair of Virtual Reality & Multimedia.
 Currently, my research focus is on synthetic data and virtual sensors for lab-based preparation of ML applications for reality.

-I am always interested in new contacts for joint work in ML, Computer Vision and Visualization.
+I am always interested in new contacts for joint work in Machine Learning, Computer Vision and Visualization.

 Contact
 ======